 Chambers of Commerce often organise trade promotion programs including overseas trips, export and import seminars, training related to trade and commerce, provide sales leads for the development of business, contacts with various trade missions of other countries and last but not least also issuing Certificate of Origin..

-The practice of the Chambers of Commerce issuing Certificates of Origin is said to have originated following the 1923 Geneva Convention relating to the Simplification of Customs Formalities..
+The practice of the Chambers of Commerce issuing these documents is said to have originated following the 1923 Geneva Convention relating to the Simplification of Customs Formalities..

 Under this Convention (updated by the Kyoto Convention), the signatory countries agreed to make the process and procedures for the issuance of Certificate of Origin as quick and simple as possible..

 Chambers of Commerce were the obvious choice due to their involvement with trade and business development, commerce, their widespread network in many of the business districts in various cities around the world and their reputation of serving the business communities..